 Our Sheriff’s Office has been reviewing our current procedures for the CCW program.
-PERMIT RENEWALS and PERMIT MODIFICATIONS are now being processed by our Sheriff’s Records Unit.
+Permits Renewals and Permit Modificaions are now being processed by our Sheriff’s Records Unit.
 You may walk in for a renewal or modification on Tuesdays Thursdays and Friday between the hours of 8:00am and 2:00pm.
 New permit applications and appointments will continue to be processed by the Sheriff’s Support Services Administration Unit, and is by appointment only.

 We will continue to review our CCW process to determine if any other adjustments; however, we hope that these will be seamless to you.
 As internal and external standards and processes are revised, notification to the public will be communicated through this webpage.
 On behalf of the Sheriff and our office, we would like to thank you for your patience and cooperation while we have been completing some major changes to our Concealed Weapons Permit (CCW) website and process.

 What is the process for a NEW CCW Permit with Placer County?

 Step 1 - Review the Criteria for Consideration of Issuance (see FAQ) and our process for issuance of a Concealed Weapons Permit within Placer County.

 Step 2 - Download and complete the CCW Application provided by California Department of Justice, Bureau of Firearms(Adobe Reader Required) Download CCW Application.
 Read all directions carefully.
 You will be required to complete ALL pages prior to your appointment time, including Section 7.
 However, do not sign Section 7 until your "New Concealed Weapons Permit" appointment time.